warint/iriR/README.md

 readily available.
 We have also compiled the yearly scoreboards through time to create a cross-section time-series dataset.
-Researchers and analysts have access to more than 7,500 innovative companies worldwide, which are or have been part of the top 1,000 innovative companies.
+Researchers and analysts have access to more than 7,500 innovative companies worldwide, which are or have been part of the top 1,000 innovative companies..

 Through our R package, researchers and analysts can access the six parameters composing the global IRI scoreboard’s data on R\&D: Country,